 Here, egg donation became a reality with the law on Assisted Reproduction Techniques from 1988.
 The law was reformed in 2003 and 2006 to further accommodate scientific advances, including appropriate instruments to legally protect human embryos.
 Egg donation is not considered an experimental technique any more.
 Instead, we view egg donation as a proven technique to relieve infertility and especially helpful in women in advanced reproductive age.

-3. How many children were born at your clinic using this method and what are the success rates?
+3. Me: How many children were born at your clinic using this method and what are the success rates?